Last modified: 01/11/2021

 If your phone camera doesn’t work, it’s best to download a QR code reader app, which typically works better.

-Remember, not all CBD products are made the same.
+Remember, not all CBD products are made the same and not all CBD products are thoroughly tested.